-I'm Joe Wirtheim and here at my studio, I love what I do: draw, think, make and do.
+I'm Joe Wirtheim and here at my studio, I love what I do: think, draw, make and do.
 It's my passion to communicate graphically and put creative ideas into action that drives me.
 I use illustration, type, color and layout to excite the viewer's imagination.

 More Bio on Joe

 I'm originally from a working-class suburb of Dayton, Ohio.
 In high school, I took lots of industrial arts classes, wood shop and drafting.
 I also worked as a grocery store cashier after school, and a bicycle shop in the summers.
-A scholarship took me to Sinclair Community College where I eagerly studied industrial engineering, while working as a detailer for tool designers doing manufacturing tooling—automotive mostly.
+A scholarship took me to Sinclair Community College where I eagerly studied industrial engineering, while working as a CAD design detailer for tool designers doing manufacturing tooling—automotive mostly.
 Then a lucky connection brought me in contact with a pipe organ maker in Columbus, Ohio.
 The craft and novelty of the operation, with its many facets, both charmed and interested me for several years.
-I worked as the layout guy, and made production drawings of new organs.
+I worked as the Design Engineer, making the production drawings of new pipe organs.
 It was at this time that I became interested in photography and printing, not to mention zine-making and the arts in general.